Updated June 2023

 First, select your target audience in LinkedIn (Standard or Sales Navigator) by running a search to generate your list.
-If you need guidance on this, head to around the 15-minute mark of our webinar webinar 'Get Started with Dux-Soup in 5 simple steps'.
+If you need guidance on this, you can head to the 8 minute mark of our webinar webinar 'Get Started with Dux-Soup in 5 simple steps'.
 You can also refer to our article on how to search and filter on LinkedIn.